Disney CEO Bob Iger says it's a coincidence the Disney+ bundle costs the same as a Netflix subscription

 "We've always believed there's plenty of room for both of us to thrive in this marketplace," Iger continued.

-Iger said that the goal for launching the Disney+ service was to get it as to be large as soon as possible and said on a call with analysts that the $12.99 is "a good price."
+Iger said the goal for launching the Disney+ service is to quickly get the number of subscribers as large as possible.
+On a call with analysts, he said $12.99 is "a good price."

 "Basically, sign up as many subscribers as possible and get them into the service, and give them a chance to enjoy the great intellectual property and product that will be part of that service," Iger said.

-Iger added that although the bundle may cost significantly less than if someone was to subscribe to all three services separately, that there hidden benefits to Disney, because the Hulu subscription included in the bundle is ad-supported.
+Iger added that although the bundle may cost significantly less than if someone were to subscribe to all three services separately, there are hidden benefits to Disney because the Hulu subscription included in the bundle is ad supported.

 "If this bundle serves to grow Hulu subscribers more aggressively, that will be very valuable on the advertising side," Iger said.